Skip to main content

 Green and safer product chemistry grants

-The MPCA’s program offering summer internship grants to Minnesota businesses that advance green chemistry and engineering practices has merged with the Minnesota Technical Assistance Program (MnTAP) summer internships program.
+The MPCA has merged its program offering summer internship grants to Minnesota businesses that advance green chemistry and engineering practices with the Minnesota Technical Assistance Program (MnTAP) summer internships program.

 MnTAP’s internship program works with organizations focused on manufacturing process improvement and the reduction of solid and hazardous waste, wastewater discharges, air emissions, and use of water and energy.
 The merged programs will retain the MPCA’s basic goals of supporting sustainable chemistry in products or the processes used to make products.